- 1 Polygon, known previously as MATIC, is a protocol that increases the Ethereum Blockchain’s scalability and adds new use cases.

 Polygon announced last August the acquisition of Hermez Network for $250 million in MATIC tokens, becoming Polygon Hermez.
 Hermez Network, developed by Jordi Baylina, is one of the most relevant zero-knowledge (ZK) cryptocurrency-based projects.

 In April, the DeFi lending protocol Aave, one of the most important in the ecosystem for liquidity, also joined Polygon to boost DeFi.
 Stani Kulechov, the founder of Aave, noted that the problems Ethereum is going through should not impede the growth of DeFi.
-Above all, the Aave founder referred to the high fees users have to pay to operate on the network.
+Above all, the Aave founder referred to the high fees users must pay to operate on the network.